 As part of the STaRS program, research scholars will receive:

 - $4,800 stipend for program participation

-- Travel funds to attend a scientific meeting and present your research
+- Travel and lodging to attend the Annual Biomedical Research Conference for Minority Students (ABRCMS) and present your research